+Point Four: ...believe that Jesus is the Messiah.
 This may seem obvious, but it still must be said: if you do not believe in Jesus then you are not saved.
 If you deny that Jesus is fully God then you are not saved.
 If you deny that Jesus is fully man then you are not saved.
 If you deny that Jesus was crucified and then rose bodily from the dead you are not saved.
-In other words, in order to be saved it isn't enough to believe in a Jesus.
-You must believe in the Biblical Jesus:
+In other words, in order to be saved you must not believe in a Jesus, but in the Biblical Jesus: